Bee Friendly Gardening Tips

 Are you a beekeeper – or you have a lot of bees in your area?
 You need a larger water source.

 Large fountains or small water gardens are one way to provide water for bees and other pollinators.
 It should be large enough to not need filling every day. – Water for Bees in Your Backyard

 Water gardens are a beautiful addition.
 They can provide water and maybe some bee food too!
 Consider experimenting with some water plants.
 Lotus Tubers for Your Bee Garden.

 If you love having hummingbird feeders in your yard, use these tips to avoid problems with bees – 5 Easy Ways to Keep Bees Away from Hummingbird Feeders.

 Flowers for Bees

+When creating bee friendly gardening plans, you don’t have to be stuck in one spot.
 You can spread the plant love around and help diversity bee food sources near and far.
 One way is learning: How to Make Seed Balls.